Top Menu

 using green and white paint for door mat

-They all looked so good with just paint, but in order to preserve the finish even more, I went ahead and gave all the boards three coats of flat finish poly.
+They all looked so good with just paint, but to preserve the finish even more, I gave all the boards three coats of flat-finish poly.

 using cord throughout the planks of wooden planks